 Table of Contents

 What are the ways to acquire residency by investment in Belgium?

 As previously mentioned, a unified residency by investment programme is not formally in place in Belgium.
 However, foreign investors enjoy the same rights as local ones and are allowed to open a company or make a significant investment in an existing Belgian business, thus proving their investment ties with the country and being eligible for a type D visa, the one that allows foreign nationals to reside in the country for long-term purposes.

-Some of the ways in which investors can acquire residency by investment in Belgium are the following:
+Some of the ways in which investors can acquire residency by investment in Belgium in 2024 are the following:

 - Open a company: registering a new company in Belgium is a preferred manner of acquiring residency through investment; there are several business forms available and investors can choose one that will suit their needs.

 - Invest in a Belgian company: an alternative to opening a new business is to acquire shares in an existing Belgian company, thus establishing a commercial link.

 - Self-employment: an investor starting his own business can choose to do so in the form of a sole trader, the simplest business type; he can then provide services such as business consulting or others.